Cuauhtlatoatzin/open-source-gis/README.md

 ### Catalogs for look up specific data

+* [United States Interagency Elevation Inventory](https://coast.noaa.gov/inventory/) &mdash; The U.S. Interagency Elevation Inventory is a comprehensive, nationwide listing of known high-accuracy topographic and bathymetric data for the United States and its territories.
 * [Earthdata](https://earthdata.nasa.gov/) &mdash; NASA promotes the full and open sharing of all its data to research and applications communities, private industry, academia, and the general public.
 In order to meet the needs of these different communities, NASA’s Earth Observing System Data and Information System (EOSDIS) has provided various ways to discover, access, and use the data.
 * [Earthdata Data Recipes](https://earthdata.nasa.gov/learn/data-recipes) &mdash; Data recipes are tutorials or step-by-step instructions that have been developed by the Earth Observing System Data and Information System (EOSDIS) Distributed Active Archive Centers (DAACs) staff or EOSDIS systems engineers to help users learn how to discover, access, subset, visualize and use our data, information, tools and services.
 These recipes cover many different data products across the Earth science disciplines and different processing languages/software.
 * [TopoView](https://ngmdb.usgs.gov/topoview/) &mdash; TopoView highlights one of the USGS's most important and useful products, the topographic map.
 In 1879, the USGS began to map the Nation's topography.
 This mapping was done at different levels of detail, to support various land use and other purposes.
 As the years passed, the USGS produced new map versions of each area.
 TopoView shows the many and varied topographic maps of each of these areas through history.
 This can be particularly useful for historical purposes, such as finding the names of natural and cultural features that have changed over time.